brry/rhydro/README.md

 ### course
 Using R in Hydrology - EGU2017 Short Course by YHS
 Organized by Berry Boessenkool, PhD student at Potsdam University (Germany)
-Please register for the short course per email via berry-b@gmx.de.
-For best results: Make sure your laptop is up to the task (see [check](#check)).
+**Please register for the short course per email via berry-b@gmx.de.  ** For best results: Make sure your laptop is up to the task:

 ### check